samplchallenges/SAMPL6/SAMPLing_instructions.md

 ## Data submission
 For each calculation (15/5 for absolute/relative free energy methods), you will have to submit the following information:
-- Binding free energy predictions using 1%, 2%, 3%, ..., 100% of the sequential data (i.e., _not_ bootstrapped).
+- Binding free energy estimates using 1%, 2%, 3%, ..., 100% of the sequential data (i.e., _not_ bootstrapped).
-- Integrated autocorrelation time of the _reduced_ potential energies of the bound thermodynamic state after the first 10ns of the simulation.
-The `pymbar` Python package exposes a function `statisticalInefficiency()` in its `timeseries` module which can be used for this task..
 - Description of the thermodynamic cycle, in particular the number of thermodynamic states (e.g. lambda/umbrella sampling windows).
-- Total computer time, total wall clock time, total number of energy evaluations, and hardware used to perform the simulations.
+- Total CPU time, total wall clock time, total number of energy evaluations, and hardware used to perform the simulations.

 The file format for these will be made available in the near future.